ramipellumbi/fine-tuning-and-control-vectors/apps/evaluation/README.md

 ## Usage

+This notebook should be run in Colab ONLY.

 1. Make sure you have the required dependencies installed and set your `HF_TOKEN` and `OPENAI_API_KEY` as Colab secrets.

 2. Set the `RUN_SAFETY_CHECKS` variable to `True` if you want to perform safety checks on the fine-tuning data.